 But where’s best?
 With Corniglia and Vernazza, locals will point you to the scenic viewpoints up the hill that’ll deliver excellent perspectives on the respective village with the sunset pulling focus in the background.

 In Manarola, make your way up the paved path to Punta Bonfiglio (only about 200 meters from the harbor itself).
 Watch the sun from the top of the promontory or sneak a table at Nessun Dorma just below to better compare the orange of the sun with the glow of your Aperol Spritz.

 If you’re in Riomaggiore, trek up to the square 13th-century castle.
 A key part of the Cinque Terre’s defenses in less peaceful times, the stout cliffside fortress has commanding views over the coast.

 Monterosso requires less leg work.
-Make your way to the beach and rent a lounge chair, or find a place to dig your toes into the sand.
+Make your way to one of the best beaches in Italy and rent a lounge chair, or find a place to dig your toes into the sand.
 As the sun begins to set behind Punta Mesco, either go for a swim—the water stays warm into early fall—or uncork your bottle of Cinque Terre DOC and begin to leisurely find your way to the bottom of your cone of lightly battered calamari.

 Beware: due to its orientation, Monterosso’s sunsets aren’t as long as the other villages.
 Of course, there is the beach and the ocean right there before you, so it’s all a question of priorities.